zthun/classroom/courses/getting-started/02-bits-and-bytes.md

 # Bits and Bytes

-When working with any kind of computational systems, you are most surly going to come across the concept of a bit, which is short for a binary digit.
+When working with any kind of computational systems, you are most surely going to come across the concept of a bit, which is short for a binary digit.
 You can think of a bit as the most basic unit of information in computing.
 A bit value is either 1 or 0, on or off, true or false, + or -, respectively.
 How you represent the value does not matter.
 The most important understanding is that a bit is simply one of two possible values.

 Every piece of information you have on your computer is represented by a series of bits.
 Your hard drive is just a collection of large _base 2_ numbers.
 Your processor understands commands given by _base 2_ codes.